A lightweight BFT consensus protocol for blockchains

 \subsection{Lightweight consensus messages}

 In this section, we describe how multiple prevote and precommit messages can be concisely expressed via a single message, which we call an \emph{approve} message.
-An $\approve(k,p,T,P)$ message contains a block~$T$, two integers~$k,p \in \mathbb{N}$ with~$k < h(T)$ and $p < h(T)$ as well as the block proposer~$P$ sending the message.
-In an implementation, $T$ can be the hash of the block~$T$ and $P$ the public key and signature of the message by block proposer~$P$.
-Moreover, for the message~$\approve(k,p,T,P)$ to be valid, $p$ must be the height of the block~$\bar{B}$ of largest height that is an ancestor of~$T$ and the chain up to~$T$ includes prevotes by~$>2/3$ of the block proposers for~$\bar{B}$.
-As a convention, we assume that the genesis block has prevotes by all block proposers.
+An $\approve(k,p,T,\validator)$ message contains a block~$T$, two integers~$k,p \in \mathbb{N}$ with~$k < h(T)$ and $p < h(T)$ as well as the validator~$\validator$ sending the message.
+In an implementation, $T$ can be the hash of the block~$T$ and $\validator$ the public key and signature of the message by validator~$\validator$.
+Moreover, for the message~$\approve(k,p,T,\validator)$ to be valid, $p$ must be the height of the block~$\bar{B}$ of largest height that is an ancestor of~$T$ and the chain up to~$T$ includes prevotes by~$>2/3$ of the validators for~$\bar{B}$.
+As a convention, we assume that the genesis block has prevotes by all validators.
 The height~$p$ can be viewed as redundant information that can be derived from the chain up to block~$T$.
 However, it is essential for a simple expression of the protocol rules and short proofs of any violation of the protocol rules.
-We now state the rules that block proposers must satisfy when sending approve messages.
+We now state the rules that validators must satisfy when sending approve messages.